 If you are unsure whether the work falls within permitted development rights you can check with your local planning authority or submit a lawful development certificate to prove the change is lawful and prevent any future enforcement action.

-If you live in a listed building you will require listed building consent.
+If you live in a listed building, you will need listed building consent for any significant changes.